 Privacy Act and Paperwork Reduction Act Notice.

 We ask for the information on this form to carry out the Internal Revenue laws of the United States.
 We need it to figure and collect the right amount of tax.
-Chapter 23, Federal Unemployment Tax Act, of Subtitle C, Employment Taxes, of the Internal Revenue Code

-Employment Taxes, of the Internal Revenue Code imposes a tax on employers with respect to employees.
+Chapter 23, Federal Unemployment Tax Act, of Subtitle C, Employment Taxes, of the Internal Revenue Code imposes a tax on employers with respect to employees.
 This form is used to determine the amount of the tax that you owe.
 Section 6011 requires you to provide the requested information if you are liable for FUTA tax under section 3301.
 Section 6109 requires you to provide your employer identification number (EIN).